Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

-Let us conclude the section with a useful bound on the Radon-Nikodym derivative, obtained as a consequence of the computations in the proofs of Lemmas~\ref{lemm_pole_terms}-\ref{lemm_partieSSEP_calcul_micro}.
-We stress that the result below does not require an estimate of the error terms, and is therefore valid for any trajectory in $E([0,T],\e)$. \begin{coro} Let $H\in\C$ be a bias.
-Recall from~\eqref{eq_def_der_radon_nyk} the definition of the Radon-Nikodym derivative $D^N_{\beta,H}:= d\Prob^N_{\beta,H}/d\Prob^N_\beta$.
+We conclude the section with a useful bound on the Radon-Nikodym derivative, obtained as a consequence of the computations in the proofs of Lemmas~\ref{lemm_pole_terms}--\ref{lemm_partieSSEP_calcul_micro}.
+We stress that the result below does not require an estimate of the error terms and is therefore valid for any trajectory in $E([0,T],\e)$. \begin{coro} Let $H\in\C$.
+Recall from~\eqref{eq_def_der_radon_nyk} the definition of the Radon-Nikodym derivative $D^N_{\beta,H}$ up to time $T>0$.
 There is a constant $C(H)>0$ such that, for each $T>0$ and each trajectory $(\gamma^N_t)_{t\leq T}$ with values in $\Omega^N_{\text{mic}}\cap \e$: